 Exotic Plant Pest Hotline: 1800 084 881 (plant pests and diseases, weeds and bees).

 Visit: https://www.gov.uk/guidance/bee-health.
 Government information on other bee-related pests and diseases and contact information to report them.

 2. Lights Are Distracting Them Before They Reach Deep Sleep

 Bees are less responsive to stimuli during their deep sleep phase – but if you turn on artificial lights at night before bees reach their deep sleep phase, it could cause them to fly towards it.

 Your bees could also be bearding outside the hive at night.
-This would leave them susceptible to being drawn towards nearby lights.
+This would leave them susceptible to being drawn toward nearby lights.

 What To Do If Your Bees Are Attracted To Light At Night

-To avoid disrupting your bees’ sleep or distracting them at night, make sure your lights, especially those close to your beehives, are turned on a few hours after the sun has set.
+To avoid disrupting your bees’ sleep or distracting them at night, ensure your lights, especially those close to your beehives, are turned on a few hours after the sun has set.